GO TO: About HAPI | Project Collaborators | Study Status and Metrics

 Study overview

-Children with poorly controlled asthma aged six through twelve years are recruited through the Yakima Valley Farmworker Clinic.
-They are randomized to the clinic's usual asthma educational program or an enhanced version which includes two portable high efficiency particulate air cleaners designed to reduce particles and ammonia (HEPA/NH3).
-The children are followed up for one year with four assessments of asthma health.
-The cleaners are placed in the child's sleeping area and living room.
-Children in the usual program group will receive HEPA/NH3 units after their study year.
+Children with poorly controlled asthma aged 6 through 12 years were recruited through the Yakima Valley Farmworker Clinic.
+They were randomized to the clinic's usual asthma educational program or an enhanced version that included portable high efficiency particulate (HEPA/NH3) air cleaners designed to reduce particles and ammonia.
+The children were followed for one year with four assessments of asthma health.
+The cleaners were placed in the child's sleeping area and living room.
+Children in the usual program group received HEPA/NH3 units after their study year.

 Children with asthma in this community experience high morbidity, and our previous research found associations between ambient concentrations of fine particulate matter and ammonia and asthma health outcomes.
-Since children spend the majority of their time indoors, this study focuses on the home indoor environment.
-Studies conducted in urban settings demonstrate that indoor particulate matter (PM) influences asthma outcomes and HEPA cleaners can reduce indoor and ambient generated PM.
+Since children spend the majority of their time indoors, this study focused on the home indoor environment.
+Studies conducted in urban settings demonstrate that indoor particulate matter (PM) influences asthma outcomes, and HEPA cleaners can reduce indoor and ambient generated PM.
 Trials incorporating HEPA portable air cleaners are lacking for rural children.
-This study seeks to characterize key indoor pollutant exposures for approximately 80 children with asthma who reside within 400 meters of crop production or dairy operations.
-The impact of HEPA cleaners on these exposures and asthma health will be examined as well as the modifying influence of caregiver stress.
+This study sought to characterize key indoor pollutant exposures for approximately 80 children with asthma who reside within 400 meters of crop production or dairy operations.
+The impact of HEPA cleaners on these exposures and asthma health were examined as well as the modifying influence of caregiver stress.

-HAPI is a collaboration between researchers at the University of Washington Department of Environmental and Occupational Health Sciences and its Pacific Northwest Center for Agricultural Safety and Health (PNASH), and Yakima Valley Community Organizations: specifically Yakima Valley Farmworkers Clinic (YVFWC) and the Northwest Communities Education Center, which houses Radio KDNA (NCEC/KDNA).
+The HAPI project was a collaboration between researchers at the University of Washington Department of Environmental and Occupational Health Sciences and its Pacific Northwest Center for Agricultural Safety and Health (PNASH), and Yakima Valley Community Organizations.
+Those include the Yakima Valley Farmworkers Clinic (YVFWC) and the Northwest Communities Education Center, which houses Radio KDNA (NCEC/KDNA).
 These groups, along with Heritage University, comprise El Proyecto Bienestar (EPB), a longstanding research partnership.
-EPB has conducted research on several community identified environmental and occupational health priorities, with childhood asthma as the most recent focus.
-The current HAPI study represents a progression from novel characterization of the public health impact of PM2.5 and NH3 in this setting (AFARE Study) to an intervention trial to reduce these exposures and reduce asthma morbidity among children with asthma (HAPI Study).
-EPB community partners in the Yakima Valley play an essential role in all aspects of the study including participant recruitment and retention, outreach, health and exposure assessment, results dissemination, and formation of future efforts to mitigate air pollution impacts on asthma health.
+EPB has conducted research on several community-identified environmental and occupational health priorities, with childhood asthma as the most recent focus.
+The HAPI study represented a progression from novel characterization of the public health impact of PM2.5 and NH3 in this setting (AFARE Study) to an intervention trial to reduce these exposures and reduce asthma morbidity among children with asthma (HAPI Study).
+EPB community partners in the Yakima Valley played an essential role in all aspects of the study, including participant recruitment and retention, outreach, health and exposure assessment, results dissemination and formation of future efforts to mitigate air pollution impacts on asthma health.

-The six-year project is in year 3, with over half of the proposed sample of families already enrolled.
-Three to six new families are enrolled in the project every month through a rolling admission process and families are followed for one year.
-Environmental contaminant measures are conducted during 2-week sampling periods, performed both pre and post randomization, approximately one year apart.
+The six-year project concluded in 2020.
+Three to six new families were enrolled in the project every month through a rolling admission process, and families were followed for one year.
+Environmental contaminant measures were conducted during two-week sampling periods, performed both pre- and post-randomization, approximately one year apart.

 - Child sleeping area: